Jump To Section

 - Negroni sbagliato replaces the gin with sparkling white wine, or Prosecco.

 - The Americano follows the same formula with Campari, sweet vermouth, and club soda.

 - The Boulevardier replaces gin with whiskey.

 - The White Negroni features gin, sweet, floral Lillet blanc, and sharp, gentian-flavored Suze.

 - An Aperol Negroni swaps Aperol for Campari to lean into the tannic sweetness of orange zest.

 How to Make the Perfect Negroni

 Experiment with different brands of gin and vermouth—more aromatic, less herbaceous, drier, sweeter, spicier—to find the flavor combinations that you enjoy the most.
-Every Negroni might be identical in structure, but the flavor profile is best crafted by the individual.
+Every Negroni might have the same basic ingredients list, but the flavor profile is best crafted by the individual.

 Chef Wolfgang Puck’s Negroni Recipe